 The most recent development in probiotics is referred to as Soil Based Probiotics or SBO in short.
-As their name suggests, these are bacteria normally found in the soil that do for the plant what Bifidobacterium do for us – more or less.
-They produce vitamins, help fight off bad bacteria and break down material the plant needs to produce energy.
+As their name suggests, these are bacteria normally found in the soil that do for the plant what Bifidobacterium does for us – more or less.
+They produce vitamins, help fight off bad bacteria and break down the material the plant needs to produce energy.

 The most common of these are species like Bacillus coagulans, which survive in high temperatures and generally do not require any form of refrigeration.

 Additionally, the soil is a pretty harsh environment, and plants’ digestive processes aren’t too kind either.
-New probiotic products are thus generally tougher than other bacteria: they are resistant to acid, so are more likely to survive the trip through the digestive tract and don’t require as much special handling as normal probiotics.
+New probiotic products are thus generally tougher than other bacteria: they are resistant to acid, so they are more likely to survive the trip through the digestive tract and don’t require as much special handling as normal probiotics.

 Most soil-based bacteria on which new probiotic products are made from like the previously mentioned Bacillus coagulans and probiotic yeast reproduce by sporulation and are thus referred to as spore-producing bacteria.